For the most up to date information, please refer to the Unite Against COVID-19 website.

 There is support and advice available for whānau who test positive for COVID-19 and need to self-isolate.
 Our Rourou Kit is filled with tips and trick sto help prepare whānau in times of self isolation.

-Our Whānau Health Centres can support you with obtaining a Covid-19 test.
-Please contact us on 0508 835 676 to arrange to come in for a test if you need one.
+Our Whānau Health Centres can also support you with obtaining a Covid-19 test.
+Please contact us on 0508 835 676 for more information.

 Everyone in in Aotearoa New Zealand aged 12 and over can book their free Covid-19 vaccination now.

 COVID-19 Vaccinations (including boosters) are available from our Whānau Health Centres - phone the clinic in advance to book a time, or phone 0508 835 676 for more information.

 Further details of Covid-19 vaccination services in the Waikato are available on HealthPoint here.

 You can check the locations of interest on the Unite Against Covid-19 website.

 For all other medical needs – phone first 0508 835 676 for advice about whether to come to a clinic.
 We can do your repeat prescriptions over the phone, as well as some consultations.
 As always, for whānau in distress, please call our Hotline 0508 111 555.
 If you have cold and flu symptoms, you can also call Healthline to ask for advice.
 In case of an emergency please call 111.

 For general health advice and information call 0800 611 116 anytime

 For Covid-19 health advice call 0800 358 5453 anytime